Korean Central Television: Sports programming

-KCTV has broadcast tape delayed airings of international sporting events in a condensed format.
-For instance, while the country has sub-licensed rights to the Olympic Games from the Seoul Broadcasting System (who serves as rights-holder for all of the Korean Peninsula), KCTV coverage of the 2020 Summer Olympics (which North Korea refused to send athletes to) began two days after the Games had ended, and it did not broadcast any coverage of the 2018 Winter Olympics in South Korea (despite North and South Korea entering as a unified team during the opening ceremonies, and fielding a unified team in women's ice hockey).
-Its coverage of the 2018 FIFA World Cup excluded matches involving Japan.
+The Olympic Games have similarly been inconsistent; until 2024, KCTV usually sublicensed its coverage from SBS (who held the rights for the entire Korean Peninsula).
+Beginning in 2024, KCTV received its rights directly from the IOC after SBS ended this agreement.
+KCTV coverage of the 2020 Summer Olympics (which North Korea refused to send athletes to) began two days after the Games had ended, and it did not broadcast any coverage of the 2018 Winter Olympics in South Korea (despite North and South Korea entering as a unified team during the opening ceremonies, and fielding a unified team in women's ice hockey).
+KCTV was delayed in starting its 2024 Summer Olympics coverage until 4 August.

-Coverage of the 2022 FIFA World Cup included nearly all matches, barring a United States—Wales group stage match and the first three matches involving South Korea.
-The latter's Round of 16 match and loss to Brazil was the first time a game involving the South Korean team was broadcast in North Korea during the tournament.
+Its sports coverage has been subject to censorship for political reasons: matches involving teams with South Korean players have often been excluded from Premier League coverage, and its coverage of the 2018 FIFA World Cup excluded matches involving Japan.
+Coverage of the 2022 FIFA World Cup excluded a United States—Wales group stage match, and all South Korea matches before their Round of 16 loss to Brazil.
 Pitch-side advertising of South Korean corporations Kia and Hyundai was initially blurred out within the first few days before being left unedited.
 During a broadcast of a women's football match between North and South Korea at the 2022 Asian Games, a scoreboard graphic referred to South Korea as "puppets".